zhang98striving/b-hive-timing/README.md

 ### PlottingTask
 The plotting task will evaluate and visualise the results from the training and prediction.
 It relies in [plotting/plotting.py](https://gitlab.cern.ch/cms-btv/b-hive/-/blob/law/plotting/plotting.py).

-It will plot and save the training and validation loss against the trained epochs.
-Futhermore, the discriminators `B vs L` and `B vs C` are calculated and plotted using ROC curves.
+It plots and save the training and validation loss against the trained epochs.
+Futhermore, the discriminators `B vs L`, `C vs L` and `C vs B` are saved and plotted using ROC curves.
+The resulting files are splitted between TT (30GeV < p_T < 1000GeV) and QCD (300GeV < p_T < 1000GeV).

 _WIP:_
-- _ROC curves for kinematic regions p_T>30GeV, 90GeV and 300GeV._
+- _ROC curves for QCD not working yet_
-- _Add `C vs L` discriminator._
-- _Add AUC._